Annie Mawson MBE MRSM

 Cumbria Woman of the Year 2000

-Annie Mawson is the founder and Chief Executive of Sunbeams.
+Annie Mawson MBE MRSM is the Founder and Chief Executive of Sunbeams.

 Following a successful career as a special needs teacher, she established herself in 1992 as a freelance musician playing the harp, and at the same time, moved by her experience of working with special needs people, decided to set up Sunbeams.
 She tirelessly, and often against all odds, dedicated herself to Sunbeams, mostly on a voluntary basis until the arrival of a Community Fund award in 2001.

-Today she combines her role of Chief Executive with a Music For Life® musician and continues to pursue her very successful freelance career as an internationally renowned harpist.
+Today she combines her role of Chief Executive with a Music For Life® and Music For Dignity® musician and continues to pursue her very successful freelance career as an internationally renowned harpist.